yamiew00/MongoGogo/GUIDE_FULL.md

 ## 10. FAQs

 1. **What is MongoGogo?**

    - MongoGogo is an Object-Relational Mapping (ORM) tool designed to streamline the process of integrating MongoDB with .NET applications.
 It provides a suite of features to work with MongoDB in a way that is natural for C# developers.

 2. **Which versions of .NET is MongoGogo compatible with?**

    - MongoGogo is compatible with .NET Core 3.1 and above, including .NET 5 and .NET 6.
 We ensure compatibility with the latest major versions of .NET.

 3. **How do I start using MongoGogo in my project?**

    - To start using MongoGogo, install the NuGet package in your .NET project using the command `dotnet add package MongoGogo`, and follow the quick start guide in our documentation to set up your models and context.

 4. **Does MongoGogo support LINQ queries?**

    - Yes, MongoGogo fully supports LINQ queries, allowing you to interact with MongoDB using familiar C# syntax.

 5. **Can I use MongoGogo for transactional operations?**

    - Yes, starting with version 5.1.0, MongoGogo supports transactional operations, enabling you to execute multiple operations atomically to ensure data integrity.

 6. **How does MongoGogo handle bulk operations?**

    - MongoGogo offers an `IGoBulker<TDocument>` interface for efficient bulk operations, which allows you to perform batch inserts, updates, and deletes to minimize database round trips.

 7. **Is there support for real-time data changes with MongoGogo?**

    - Yes, MongoGogo utilizes MongoDB's Change Streams feature to provide real-time tracking of data changes, allowing for reactive and event-driven application development.

 8. **What kind of support is available if I encounter issues with MongoGogo?**

    - We offer community support through our GitHub issues page and Stack Overflow.
 For enterprise support, please contact us directly through our support portal.
-9. **How can I contribute to the MongoGogo project?**
-   - Contributions are welcome!
-Please refer to our contribution guidelines on our GitHub repository for instructions on how to submit pull requests.
-10. **Where can I find the documentation for older versions of MongoGogo?**
-    - Documentation for all versions of MongoGogo is available on our official documentation site.
-You can select the version you are using from the version dropdown menu.